-The MSN logo represents the ease with which users can find online content of different categories.
+The MSN logo represents the ease with which users can find online content in different categories.
 After all, this website contains a huge collection of Windows applications that make it easier to interact with the Internet.

 MSN: Brand overview

-The first version of MSN appeared simultaneously as Windows 95 on August 24, 1995.
 Initially, it was a portal with a limited list of Internet services, but the MSN brand was used for a wide range of Microsoft products as it expanded.
 The website has been translated into many languages and is available worldwide, although it is still based in the US and registered in the .com domain zone (since 1998).

 Meaning and History

 First, there was the online service Microsoft Network, which provided access to the Internet.
 It had its own Microsoft Internet Start portal.
 It acted as the start page in the Internet Explorer browser and contained useful content.
-In 1998, it was moved to a new domain and at the same time renamed, reducing the long two-word name to the short abbreviation MSN.
+In 1998, it was moved to a new domain and, at the same time, renamed, reducing the long two-word name to the short abbreviation MSN.
 The range of services united under this brand has been actively expanding.
 This is where the Bing search engine, the Bing Maps mapping service, and many Windows applications come from.

 What is MSN?